© Cebas1 | Dreamstime.com

 Women with kyphosis like my mom are not doomed to develop my grandmother’s dowager’s hump.
 And even though there is clearly a genetic component to kyphosis, neither am I. In addition to trying to eat right, taking our nutritional supplements and using other natural therapies for bone health, we’ll both be working on our posture and strengthening our back muscles with resistance training exercise.
 Both have been shown to be helpful for reversing kyphosis and other osteoporosis symptoms.

 Of course, these are excellent methods for improving many aspects of health, not just for keeping the spine healthy and aligned.
-No matter what your age or bone density, there’s much you can do to prevent and treat osteoporosis symptoms such as kyphosis.
 Even young, athletic women need to take care to prevent osteoporosis.

 See also these University Health News posts:

-This blog originally appeared in 2012 and has been updated.
+This blog originally appeared in 2012 and has been updated by the editors of University Health News.